its-rajesh/Linear-Predictive-Coding-of-Speech-Signals/README.md

 Linear Predictive Coding of Speech Analysis works on a basic principle that sample can be approximated as **linear combination of past speech samples** and by minimizing the sum of squared differences over the finite interval between the actual speech samples and the linearly predicted ones, a unique set of predictor coefficients can be determined.

+LPC Analysis widely used in estimating speech parameters such as pitch, formants, vocal tract, intensity (loudness) and provides extremely accurate results and selective speech computations

 This project uses one of the applications of LPC-A. Here we can generate or load audio, analyze the time domain specs, frequency domain specs, LPC envelope of each frame, and compress audio based on LPC.

 ## Pre-requisites